SALES: 1-800-667-1713 | SUPPORT: 1-866-575-4310

 OSHA 10 Card

 10-Hour Department of Labor Outreach Completion cards are awarded to students who successfully complete 10 hours of construction or general industry OSHA Outreach training.
-The 10-Hour Construction DOL card is a light gold color, while the 10-Hour General Industry DOL card is light blue.
+This card is designed for entry-level workers and non-supervisory roles in either construction or general industry.

 » OSHA 10-Hour Card Outreach Courses